SweBarre/log-login/README.md

 the log_login_settings.php.dist to log_login_settings.php and
 update the file log_login_settings.php for reflect your local settings.

+This file needs the [PHP Pear log package](http://pear.php.net/package/Log/) To install in debian wheezy, just do a

+    apt-get install php-log

 fail2ban
 --------
 This is an example for a jail defenition for this plugin